Lewis & Clark on

 Preparing for the Expedition

-The twenty-nine year old Meriwether Lewis began preparing for the expedition as soon as it was approved by Congress.
+Meriwether Lewis, then twenty-nine years old, began preparing for the expedition as soon as it was approved by Congress.
 Jefferson sent him to study with experts in the sciences, map-making, and medicine.
 Lewis studied intensively for six months while also ordering supplies for an expedition, which soon began to grow in the number of men and the amount of supplies.

 In addition to the appropriation from Congress, this was a military operation, and Lewis was authorized to collect arms, ammunition, and other supplies from Army outposts, or to have them manufactured at the U.S. Army Arsenal.
 Furthermore, Jefferson supplied Lewis with a letter of credit, since the expedition would be unable to communicate with the President or Congress, and would probably be nearly out of supplies when it reached the Pacific.
 With the letter of credit, Lewis could hire interpreters, book passage on a ship back to the U.S. from the Pacific (if they encountered one), or buy supplies from merchants or trappers along the way.